 Form Tools differentiates between internal and external forms.
-You can read more about the distinction here, but in short, internal forms are forms that are created and exist within Form Tools only.
-External forms are forms that you've manually created on your site and submit the data to Form Tools.
-They are discrete entities.
+You can read more about the distinction here, but internal forms are forms that are created and exist within Form Tools only; External forms are forms that you've created yourself and submit their data to Form Tools.

 The answer is that it all depends on the extent and nature of your field type.
 The most important part is that data from your external form needs to store the data in the database in a format that the field type can understand.